 Are you seeing a message that your account is locked?
 Your account may also be temporarily disabled in response to reports of spammy or abusive behavior.
 For example, you may be prevented from Tweeting from your account for a specific period of time or you may be asked to verify certain information about yourself before proceeding.
 Take a look at this article for help unlocking your account.

 File an appeal and we may be able to unsuspend your account.
 If you are unable to unsuspend your own account using the instructions above and you think that we made a mistake suspending or locking your account, you can appeal.
 First, log in to the account that is suspended.
 Then, open a new browser tab and click here to file an appeal.
-We’ll take a look and respond as soon as possible.

 More about the Twitter Rules